testdrivenio/django-social-auth/draft.md

 ]
 ```

-Navigate to http://127.0.0.1:8000 and you should see,
+Navigate to http://127.0.0.1:8000, and you should see,

 ![github login](images/github-login.PNG)

 ## Twitter Example

-Setting up twitter login is similar to the GitHub example.
+Setting up a Twitter login is similar to the GitHub example.

-1. Grab tokens by creating a OAuth application
+1. Grab tokens by creating an OAuth application
 1. Register the app in django-admin
-1. Add URL to home template
+1. Add URL to the home template

-Inorder to get tokens, you'll need to setup a [Twitter developer](https://developer.twitter.com/en/portal/dashboard) account.
+To get tokens, you'll need to set up a [Twitter developer](https://developer.twitter.com/en/portal/dashboard) account.
 Once created, go to [Projects and Apps](https://developer.twitter.com/en/portal/projects-and-apps) tab and click on `Create App`.

 ![Twitter New App](images/twitter-new-app.PNG)